ericbear/cocos2dx-tools/README.md

 create a test project for android
 - setup a android project first
-- copy all files to your project folder which is as same as android folder
+- extract the creation script("setup_project") to your project folder which is as same as android folder
 - run the script "setup_android_project.sh" with "-android" as argument

 create a test project for linux
 - setup a linux project first
-- copy all files to your project folder which is as same as linux folder
+- extract the creation script("setup_project") to your project folder which is as same as linux folder
 - run the script "setup_android_project.sh" with "-linux" as argument

 standard project folder structure:
 - ![folder structure](https://dl.dropbox.com/u/41312550/cocos2dx_project_folder.png)

+2012-06-18:
+- reconstruct the folder structure

 2012-06-15:
 - add a script to create test project for android and linux